svigerske/mp/doc/source/modeling-expressions.rst

 use of a small tolerance.
 For example, if x is minimized subject to x > 5, then any x value greater than 5 is not minimal, and any x value less than or equal to 5 is not feasible.
 Thus, to insure that a minimum is well defined, the constraint must be changed to x >= 5 + eps for some small constant eps.
-Each solver has its own default value of the eps constant, which can be adjusted through an :ref:`option setting <solver-options>`.
+The value of the eps constant can be adjusted through the :ref:`MP option setting <solver-options>` ``cvt:mip:eps``.

+The reformulations performed by MP can be configured, as described in :ref:`supported-constraints`.
+Those performed by AMPL itself, can be configured by `AMPL options <https://dev.ampl.com/ampl/options.html>`_.

 Conditional operators